 Signed into law on December 27, 2020, The Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act creates a second opportunity for businesses that have utilized the full amount of their First Draw Paycheck Protection Program (“PPP”) loans.
 The rules and application process for Second Draw PPP loans generally mirror the rules for the First Draw PPP loans, with several key differences relating to loan amounts, loan eligibility, and forgivable uses.
-Similar to First Draw PPP loans, hotels, restaurants, and other entities with NAICS codes beginning with “72” are granted special dispensation due to the severe impact of the COVID-19 pandemic on those industries.
 In furtherance of the SBA’s focus on small businesses and self-employed individuals, the Second Draw PPP loans include set-asides for certain small businesses, sole proprietors, and independent contractors, more streamlined application requirements, and the option to apply with information already provided or information as calculated by existing payroll mechanisms.

 The Second Draw PPP loan targets a narrower scope of borrowers.
-Eligible hotel and restaurant borrowers are generally those that satisfy all of the following:
+Eligible borrowers are generally those that:

 - Experienced a 25% reduction in quarterly gross receipts in 2020 when compared against the same quarter of 2019 or if in operation for all of 2019, experienced a 25% reduction in annual receipts in 2020 when compared to 2019.
 The SBA has provided special definitional rules for what is included within “gross receipts” and for how to calculate gross receipts for businesses involved in a purchase or sale of a business.
 Forgiven First Draw PPP loans will not be included in 2020 gross receipts.
+Please note that this comparison is gross receipts, not profits.
 This requirement should serve to reduce the monopolization of PPP funds by large entities that were better able to weather the COVID-19 pandemic, helping to ensure that funds remain available for small businesses affected most by the pandemic.

 To apply for the loan, a borrower must submit SBA Form 2483-SD, which was recently released by the SBA and is available on the SBA’s website.
 If the borrower is relying on the same documentation submitted to the lender for the borrower’s First Draw PPP loan and is seeking a Second Draw PPP loan from the same lender, it will not need to supply the same documentation again.